glouppe/info8010-deep-learning/project.md

 ### Honor code

-You may consult any papers, books, online references, or publicly available implementations for ideas and code that you may want to incorporate into your strategy or algorithm, so long as you clearly cite your sources in your code and your writeup.
-However, under no circumstances may you look at another group’s code or incorporate their code into your project.
+You may consult papers, books, online references, or publicly available implementations for ideas that you may want to adapt and incorporate into your project, so long as you clearly cite your sources in your code and your writeup. **However, under no circumstances, may you base your project on someone else's implementation.** One of the main learning outcomes of this project is indeed for you to gain experience in designing and implementing a deep learning system **by yourself**.

 If you are combining your course project with the project from another class, you must receive permission from the instructors, and clearly explain in the proposal, final report the exact portion of the project that is being counted for INFO8010.
 In this case you must prepare separate reports for each course, and submit your final report for the other course as well.